rupeshtiwari/future-blogs/_drafts/azure-service-bus-basics.md

 latency optimization technique not cost
 ![](https://imgur.com/X36EfDY.png)
-send 10 messages to one single call to ASB so bandwidth will be heigher.
+send 10 messages to one single call to ASB so bandwidth will be higher.
 But you get less latency
 ![](https://imgur.com/HKlwwtz.png)
 standard 250 kb
-100 msg in single trnasation then sdk excpeiotn
+100 msg in single transition then SDK exception

-queue of sb message
+queue of SB message

 get single batch